IliaZenkov/transformer-cnn-emotion-recognition/README.md

 # Parallel is All You Want: Combining Spatial and Temporal Feature Representions of Speech Emotion by Parallelizing CNNs and Transformer-Encoders
 # [See Notebook for Code and Explanations](https://nbviewer.jupyter.org/github/IliaZenkov/transformer_cnn_parallel_audio_classification/blob/main/notebooks/parallel_is_all_you_want.ipynb)
-Be wary of code visibility toggle button in "Introduction"; Table of Contents not functional on GitHub's notebook viewer.
+Code visibility toggle button in "Introduction"; Table of Contents not functional on GitHub's notebook viewer.

 <img src="reports/cnn-transformer-final.png">